-The historical "Table 5: Overseas earnings and expenditure at constant (1995) prices" has been removed in Quarter 1 2016 while we update the methodology used to create the estimates.
+The historical "Table 5: Overseas earnings and expenditure at constant (1995) prices" has been removed from Quarters 1 (Jan to Mar) and 2 (Apr to June) 2016 while we update the methodology used to create the estimates.

-Table 6: Nights spent abroad by UK residents includes cruises allocated to "other areas" (see Note 8 under "Sample methodology").
+Table 6: Nights spent abroad by UK residents includes cruises allocated to "other areas" (see Note 8 under " Sample methodology").

 Table 10: Spending by overseas residents by area and purpose of visit.
-See notes 10, 11 and 12 under "Definitions".
+See notes 10, 11 and 12 under " Definitions".